Moving to Brussels, Belgium

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Brussels, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 There are a variety of options available, including apartments, houses, and shared accommodation.
 You can search online for rental listings, or contact a local real estate agent for assistance.
 Additionally, there are many websites that offer listings of available properties in Brussels, such as Immoweb, Zimmo, and Logic-Immo.
 It is also possible to find short-term accommodation through Airbnb or other rental websites.
-Once you have identified a few potential properties, it is important to visit them in person to ensure they meet your needs," explained one expat living in Brussels, Belgium.
+Once you have identified a few potential properties, it is important to visit them in person to ensure they meet your needs," said one expat in Brussels.

 What is a typical expat home or apartment like in Brussels?

 "Expat homes and apartments in Brussels typically feature modern, open-plan designs with plenty of natural light.
 Many apartments have balconies or terraces, and some have access to communal gardens or outdoor spaces.
 Expat homes and apartments are often located in the city centre, close to public transport links, shops, restaurants, and other amenities.
-They are typically well-equipped with modern appliances and furnishings, and offer a comfortable and convenient lifestyle," remarked one expat who made the move to Brussels.
+They are typically well-equipped with modern appliances and furnishings, and offer a comfortable and convenient lifestyle," commented one expat who made the move to Brussels.

 What is the average cost of housing in Brussels?